MochTor/ChatFE/README.md

 That's the final project I discussed as part of the final exam for OS course.
 The goal was to develop a server-client software for a multiuser chat, using POSIX elements such as threads, processes, mutex...

+#Compiling

+To compile all necessary files, you need to go into the main directory and run:
+- 'make': compiles all executables
+- 'make install': moves the executables into the folder src
+- 'make clean': removes all executables

+#Usage
+- './server user_file.txt log_file.txt': runs the server program.
+It needs a user_file to read/save users, and a log_file to save all logs created during its execution.
+- './client username': runs the client program.
+It needs a username of a already registered user.
+For full client program usage type -h option.

 #License

 This is free and unencumbered software released into the public domain.